-- 1. (1) Where a court makes an order under section 18 (a "forfeiture order") it may make an order - - (a) requiring any money or other property to which the forfeiture order applies to be paid or handed over to Her Majesty's Sheriff (and in this Schedule "Her Majesty's Sheriff" means, in relation to Alderney, the Clerk of the Court of Alderney and, in relation to Sark, the Prévôt); - (b) directing any such property other than money or land to be sold or otherwise disposed of in such manner as the court may direct and the proceeds paid to Her Majesty's Sheriff; - (c) appointing a receiver to take possession, subject to such conditions and exceptions as may be specified by the court, of any such property which is land, to realise it in such manner as the court may direct and to pay the proceeds to Her Majesty's Sheriff; - (d) directing a specified part of any such money, or of the proceeds of sale, disposal or realisation of any such property, to be paid by Her Majesty's Sheriff to or for a specified person falling within section 23(7);
+- 1. (1) Where a court makes an order under section 18 (a "forfeiture order") it may make an order - (a) requiring any money or other property to which the forfeiture order applies to be paid or handed over to Her Majesty's Sheriff (and in this Schedule "Her Majesty's Sheriff" means, in relation to Alderney, the Clerk of the Court of Alderney and, in relation to Sark, the Prévôt), - (b) directing any such property other than money or land to be sold or otherwise disposed of in such manner as the court may direct and the proceeds paid to Her Majesty's Sheriff, - (c) appointing a receiver to take possession, subject to such conditions and exceptions as may be specified by the court, of any such property which is land, to realise it in such manner as the court may direct and to pay the proceeds to Her Majesty's Sheriff, - (d) directing a specified part of any such money, or of the proceeds of sale, disposal or realisation of any such property, to be paid by Her Majesty's Sheriff to or for a specified person falling within [section 18(7)], - (e) making such other provision as appears to the court to be necessary for giving effect to the forfeiture order or to any order made by virtue of subparagraph (a), (b), (c) or (d).

-- (e) making such other provision as appears to the court to be necessary for giving effect to the forfeiture order or to any order made by virtue of subparagraph (a), (b), (c) or (d). - (2) A forfeiture order shall not come into force until (disregarding any power of a court to grant leave to appeal out of time) there is no further possibility of the order being set aside. - (3) The balance of any sums in the hands of Her Majesty's Sheriff by virtue of an order made under subparagraph (1) shall, after making payment (where appropriate) under subparagraph (1)(d) or paragraph 2(2), be treated as if it were a fine imposed by the court. - (4) Her Majesty's Sheriff shall, on the application of Her Majesty's Procureur or the defendant in the proceedings in which the forfeiture order was made, certify in writing the extent (if any) to which, at the date of the certificate, effect has been given to the order in respect of the money or other property to which it applies. - (5) In this paragraph references to the proceeds of sale, disposal or realisation of property are references to the proceeds after deduction of the costs of sale, disposal or realisation. - 2.
-(1) Where Her Majesty's Sheriff or a receiver appointed under paragraph 1(1)(c) takes any action - - in relation to property which is not subject to forfeiture being action which he would be entitled to take if it were such property;
+- (2) A forfeiture order shall not come into force until (disregarding any power of a court to grant leave to appeal out of time) there is no further possibility of the order being set aside. - (3) The balance of any sums in the hands of Her Majesty's Sheriff by virtue of an order made under subparagraph (1) shall, after making payment (where appropriate) under subparagraph (1)(d) or paragraph 2(2), be treated as if it were a fine imposed by the court. - (4) Her Majesty's Sheriff shall, on the application of Her Majesty's Procureur or the defendant in the proceedings in which the forfeiture order was made, certify in writing the extent (if any) to which, at the date of the certificate, effect has been given to the order in respect of the money or other property to which it applies. - (5) In this paragraph references to the proceeds of sale, disposal or realisation of property are references to the proceeds after deduction of the costs of sale, disposal or realisation. - 2.
+(1) Where Her Majesty's Sheriff or a receiver appointed under paragraph 1(1)(c) takes any action - (a) in relation to property which is not subject to forfeiture being action which he would be entitled to take if it were such property, he shall not be liable to any person in respect of any loss or damage resulting from his action except in so far as the loss or damage is caused by his negligence.

-(b) believing, and having reasonable grounds for believing,that he is entitled to take that action in relation to that property;
+(b) believing, and having reasonable grounds for believing, that he is entitled to take that action in relation to that property,